XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Introduction

 \section{Introduction}

-Over the past few decades, much work has emphasized the role and importance of mergers in shaping galactic evolution \citep{Toomre72, Ellison11, Hopkins06}.
-In particular, mergers have been suggested as potential drivers of starbursts and AGN activity (\citealp{Bauer04, Summers04, Bell11, Komossa03, Teng09, Piconcelli10}).
-Broadly, the hierarchical growth simulations in \citet{Hopkins06} paint a picture in which galactic mergers provide gas inflows to ignite starbursts, which are then followed by growth of the central supermassive black holes (SMBHs) of galaxies, sometimes leading to the birth of an AGN until feedback possibly stops the process.
-The interactions of two galaxies can also cause both of their central SMBHs to become active simultaneously, resulting in a dual AGN \citep{Komossa06}.
-A complication in this scenario is that some simulations suggest that most of the dual AGN activity is non-simultaneous, particularly during their highest luminosity phases when they would also be easiest to detect \citep{VanWassenhove12}.
-Other simulations have suggested that this merger scenario was more important in the past, when interacting systems were much more gas-rich, but that it still plays a role in the local universe for lower-luminosity AGN \citep{Draper12}.
+Over the past few decades, much work has emphasized the role and importance of mergers in shaping galactic evolution (e.g., \citealp{Toomre72, Ellison11, Hopkins06}).
+In particular, mergers have been presented as potential drivers of starbursts and active galactic nuclei (AGN; \citealp{Bauer04, Summers04, Bell12, Komossa03, Teng09, Piconcelli10}).
+Broadly, hierarchical growth simulations such as those in \citet{Hopkins06} paint a picture in which galactic mergers provide gas inflows to ignite starbursts, which are then followed by growth of the central supermassive black holes (SMBHs) of galaxies, sometimes leading to the birth of an AGN, until some feedback mechanism, whose origin and existence is contentious, possibly stops the process.
+The interactions of two galaxies can also cause their central SMBHs to become active simultaneously, resulting in a dual AGN \citep{Komossa06}.
+A complication in this scenario is that some simulations suggest that most of the dual AGN activity is non-simultaneous, particularly during their highest luminosity phases when they would be easiest to detect observationally \citep{VanWassenhove12}.
+Other simulations have hinted that this merger scenario was more important in the past, when interacting systems were much more gas-rich, but that it still plays a role in the local universe for lower-luminosity AGN \citep{Draper12}.